-The word ‘wall’ in the online, content-producing context is used to refer to controlling access to content and asking for a value exchange of some form.
+The word ‘wall’ in the online, content-producing context is used to refer to controlling access to content and asking for some form of value exchange.
 Both a paywall and registration wall achieve this, but the main difference is that a register wall doesn’t require a payment from the user, whereas a paywall does.

 A paywall blocks access to content, requiring a reader to pay to subscribe before they can pass.

 The Financial Times is well known for employing a hard paywall, requiring subscription to access all content.
 Find out more about the FT paywall here.

-A registration wall also blocks access to content, but a reader will simply have to register on the website before they can get past.
+A registration wall also blocks access to content, but a reader will simply have to create a free account on the website before they can get past.
 The main 'value' that is being exchanged here is first-party data.
 Instead of paying for access, a user creates an account for free, meaning information about their profile, behavior, content preferences, etc. can be collected by the publisher.

 Both types of wall have their advantages, for the content-producer and the reader, but they can be employed in different ways depending on the goals of the publisher.
-Notably, they could be used simultaneously, with registration being a requirement as a step closer to subscription.
-The creation of an account allows for more information to be gathered about the reader which can lead to insights, a more personalized user experience, increased loyalty and ultimately higher conversion rates.
+Notably, they could be used simultaneously, with registration being a soft conversion step to bring them closer to subscription.
+The creation of an account allows for more information to be gathered about the reader which can lead to insights, a more personalized user experience, increased loyalty, engagement and ultimately higher conversion rates.